-- Career Network: 24/7 access to connect directly to the Career Center; resources, documents, employment opportunities, industry job links, and appointment scheduling - One-on-one individual career advising and planning

-- Resume and portfolio review

-- Interviewing and networking assistance

-- Internship assistance

-- Part-time and full-time employment opportunities through Career Network

-- Academic and paid internships through Career Network

-- Volunteer opportunities

-- Career Center Alumni events: Career Connections, Industry Partnerships, Portfolio Exhibition, on-campus recruitment, and virtual career fairs, webinars, and workshops

-Internships are opportunities for students to combine academic training with employment in fields related to their course of study.
-Students who are interested in gaining this type of "real life" experience should meet with a Career Advisor.
+- Career Network: 24/7 access to connect directly to the Career Center; resources, documents, employment opportunities, industry job links, and appointment scheduling - One-on-one individual career coaching and planning - Resume and portfolio review - Interviewing and networking assistance - Internship assistance - Part-time and full-time employment opportunities through Career Network - Academic and paid internships through Career Network - Volunteer opportunities - Career Center Alumni events: Alumni Mixers, Industry Partnerships, Portfolio Exhibition, on-campus recruitment, and virtual career fairs, and workshops their course of study.
+Students who are interested in gaining this type of "real life" experience should meet with a Career Coach.
 To qualify, students must maintain a minimum 3.0 grade point average, have proof of medical insurance, and be in the second, third, or fourth year of a FIDM undergraduate degree.
 Students enrolled in Professional Designation, Bachelor's, and Master's degree programs are eligible to apply for internships after their first quarter.
 Internships must be secured and paperwork completed prior to the end of the quarter preceding the internship's start date (e.g., by the end of Winter quarter for an internship starting in Spring).
 To receive academic credit, students must confirm their plans with their department prior to applying and will be asked to complete specific coursework.
-International students may be eligible to complete internships, subject to federal/state regulations.
+International students may be eligible to complete internships, subject to federal/state regulation, if they qualify for FIDM's Curriculum Practical Training (CPT) program.